COMP2521UNSW/sanitisers-guide/glossary/SEGV-unknown-address/README.md

 The most common cause of this error is accessing a NULL pointer, as well as using uninitialised pointers or array indexes.

+**Note**: If you suspect the problem is an uninitialised value, it's a good idea to compile with `MemorySanitizer` instead of `AddressSanitizer` to get a much more helpful [use-of-uninitialized-value](../use-of-uninitialized-value) error.
+See how to switch [here](../../sanitisers#switching-between-sanitisers).

 ## Reading the error message

 This is a typical `SEGV on unknown address` message: